How to migrate an existing website to Webflow without losing its SEO?

 Migrating a website to Webflow is an ideal opportunity to improve your search engine rankings.
 Webflow natively integrates advanced SEO features that facilitate indexing and visibility in organic results.

-Webflow allows you to effectively position your site thanks to a clean HTML structure, customizable SEO tags, an automatically generated sitemap, and hosting optimized for maximum display speed, which is essential for current search engine algorithms.
+Webflow allows you to effectively position your site thanks to a clean HTML structure, customizable SEO tags, an automatically generated sitemap, and optimized hosting for maximum display speed, which is essential for current search engine algorithms.
 Here are a few steps to follow to avoid losing your SEO ranking.

-Preparing for your migration: the crucial step to maintaining your SEO
+Prepare your migration: the crucial step to maintaining your SEO

-Managing redirects: the key to preserving your SEO
+Redirect management: the key to preserving your SEO

-The essential step to avoid any loss of traffic is to set up precise 301 redirects.
+The essential step to avoid any loss of traffic is to set up accurate 301 redirects.
 The goal is clear: avoid 404 errors and keep your reputation with search engines intact.
 Each URL from your old website must be redirected to a corresponding URL on your new Webflow website, so that Google continues to index your existing content without interruption.

 These redirects not only ensure continuity for your visitors, but above all preserve your positioning in SERPs.
 This rigorous work allows you to position your existing content on the first page of Google, greatly limiting the risk of losing positions in the short term.